mjgimena03/mjgimena03/README.md

 - 👋 Hi, I’m @mjgimena03
 - 👀 I’m interested in Software Engineering and Data Science
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on mini-projects or projects-for-a-cause
+- 💞️ I’m looking to collaborate on projects-for-a-cause
 - 📫 How to reach me (coming soon) ...

 <!---